 The legal basis for processing your data for the account information service is the fulfilment of the usage contract with you, Art.
 6 para.
 1 lit. b GDPR.

-4.11 COVID Pass: For the use of the COVID Pass service to deposit your test result, vaccination or recovery certificate, the following categories of personal data are collected in addition to the data collected for registration, some of which contain special categories of personal data pursuant to Art.
+4.11 COVID Pass: For the purpose of enabling the COVID Pass service to deposit and display your test result, vaccination or recovery certificate, the following categories of personal data are collected in addition to the data collected for registration, some of which contain special categories of personal data pursuant to Art.
 9 para.
 1 GDPR.

 Corona vaccination status: